benhoyt/benhoyt.github.com/writings/prig.md

 All this works okay, and my very limited experience with Go 1.18's generics was a success.

 But what about most of us, who are still using pre-1.18 versions of Go without support for generics?
-Well, I made the same API work without generics ... kind of.
+Well, I made the same API work *without* generics ... kind of.
 The non-generic version uses `interface{}`, so it's not type safe, of course.
 And it only works at all without type conversions because you're often just printing the results; the `Print` family of functions already take any type of argument (via `interface{}`).

-So the word-count example code works just as well on Go 1.17 and Go 1.18:
+So the word-count example code works just as well on Go 1.18 (with generics) and Go 1.17 (without them):

 ```
 for _, f := range SortMap(freqs, ByValue, Reverse) {